retupmoca/P6-Net-POP3/README.md

     `$debug` will print the network traffic to $*ERR if set.

-    `$socket-class` allows you to use a class other than IO::Socket::INET for network communication
+    `$socket` allows you to use a class other than IO::Socket::INET for network communication.
+If you pass in a defined object, Net::POP3 will assume it is an already connected socket.

  -  `auth($username, $password)`